jphcoi/opoh/README.md

 You can run directly run this image using the following syntax `docker run -e File_Name="SOMEFILE.docx"  opoh_docker`

-Alternatively it can also be launched using a FLASK API Type `flask run` to start the service, indicating the file path in the URL (parameter=filename).
+Alternatively it can also be launched using a FLASK API.
+You need to have Flask installed in the running environment and then type `flask run` to start the service, indicating the file path in the URL (parameter=filename).
 The HTML page will deliver the resulting JSON object.

 `http://127.0.0.1:5000/run_docker?filename=SOMEFILE.docx`